-B1 Preliminary for Schools (PET S) is an intermediate level exam, set at level B1 of the council of Europe's Common European Framework for languages (CEFR).
-B1 Preliminary (PET) and Cambridge English Preliminary for Schools follow exactly the same format and the level of the question papers is identical.
+B1 Preliminary for Schools (PET S) is an intermediate-level English language exam designed to evaluate proficiency at Level B1 of the Europe's Common European Framework for languages (CEFR).
+Notably, B1 Preliminary (PET) and Cambridge English Preliminary for Schools share the same format, with identical question paper levels.

-In Switzerland B1 Preliminary for Schools (PET S) is mainly used by secondary school students who usually take it at the end of their 3rd year at secondary school.
+In Switzerland, B1 Preliminary for Schools (PET S) primarily serves secondary school students, often taken at the conclusion of their third year in secondary school.